sentinel-official/docs/docs/getting-started/wallets/keplr/create-wallet.md

 ---
-title: Create Keplr Wallet
+title: Create a Wallet
 sidebar_position: 3
 ---

-# Create Keplr Wallet
+# Create a Keplr Wallet

 ## How to create a new Account via Manemonic/Seed Phrase

 If you are setting up Keplr for the first time: In the initial pop-up window, choose `Create New Recovery Phrase`

 ![](/img/keplr/create-1.png)

-You will be prompet to a seed/mnemonic phrase of 24 words
+You will be prompted to a seed/mnemonic phrase of 24 words

 ![](/img/keplr/create-2.png)